pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 ## Scanning best practices

 - Make the recording while holding the Pupil Invisible glasses in your hand rather than wearing it on your head.
-- Record the object of interest from all possible angles and from all distances a subject may look at it.
+- Record the object of interest from all possible angles and from all distances a subject may look.
 More diversity is better.
 Collecting sufficiently diverse viewpoints or a large object, like a building, may take longer than capturing a small object like a magazine.
 - Move the glasses slowly while recording to avoid motion blur.
 - Make sure to have good contrast and that your scene lighting during scanning is similar to that during mapping.